It’s that time of the year – New Year’s resolution time.

 In our opinion, it would be pretty amazing to be part of the 8% who actually succeed.
 But more than that, we want to see that 8% change.

-Wouldn’t it be fantastic if 88% of us succeeded instead of a meager 8%?
+Wouldn’t it be fantastic if 88% of us succeeded with our resolutions instead of a meager 8%?

 Call it idealistic, but we’d like to change our success rates for New Year’s resolutions.
 To do that, we embarked on a three-part series on resolutions.
 Our trio of articles includes:

-- Top New Year’s Resolutions tips from psychologists, mental health professionals, and fitness experts
+- Top New Year’s resolutions tips from psychologists and other experts

 Throughout this series we dig into the real reasons why we fail and how we can succeed, consulting a wide range of experts to come up with useable, powerful information.